 If you’re playing on a killzone where getting Line of Sight of most operatives is manageable, the Malocator is an excellent buff to bring along for the rest of your kill team.

 Arbites Marksman (1 per kill team)

 The Marksman is the sniper of the Exaction Squad kill team.
-He is armed with the Executioner Shotgun, which does 4 normal damage and 1 critical damage, but it also does 3 mortal wounds on a critical hit with the MW3 critical hit rule.
+He is armed with the Executioner Shotgun, which does 4 normal damage and 1 critical damage, but it also does 3 mortal wounds on a critical hit with the MW3 critical hit rule (and since the Q2 2023 Balance Dataslate, it scores those critical hits on a roll of 5 or more!).
 The Shotgun also has the Silent Special Rule so you can shoot with it while Concealed, and the Heavy Special Rule so you can only Dash in the same activation as shooting with it.

 The Take Aim Unique Action only works when more than Square/3 inches away from enemy operatives, but it lets you spend 1 Action Point to add Balanced and No Cover to the Shotgun’s Special Rules, so your target gains no benefit from Cover and you can reroll one of your attack dice.

 The Marksman isn’t the best sniper in the game, but he does get points for doing good normal damage and being able to shoot into combats with Ruthless Efficiency.